 UK users and sites

-More than 35 clients in the United Kingdom, including The National Gallery, Tate, Leeds Museums & Galleries, Museums Sheffield, Aberdeen Art Gallery & Museums, Southwark Council, Art Fund, Henry Moore Foundation and others, as well as a number of private clients.
+More than 35 clients in the United Kingdom, including The National Gallery, Tate, Leeds Museums & Galleries, Museums Sheffield, Aberdeen Art Gallery and Museums, Southwark Council, Art Fund, Henry Moore Foundation and others, as well as a number of private clients.

 International users and sites

 Over 800 clients in 23 countries.
 TMS is localised into 24 languages.